razorpay/react-native-razorpay/CONTRIBUTING.md

 Fork the repo.

 1. Use the example project to test the module.
+2. Change `"react-native-razorpay": ">=1.0.0"` in `package.json` of example to
+`"react-native-razorpay": "./../"`.
-2. Edit example/reload.sh to configure your path.
+3. Edit example/reload.sh to configure your path.
-3. Follow instructions to link your project with the iOS SDK, as given in the [README].
+4. Follow instructions to link your project with the iOS SDK, as given in the [README].
-4. Run example/reload.sh every time you make a change to the module.
+5. Run example/reload.sh every time you make a change to the module.

 Make your change.
 Follow this [style guide][style].